 I felt hope again.
 I felt free.

 Then it dawned on me.
-In the absence of my energy about her homework, Greta felt free too.
+In the absence of my energy about her homework, Gigi felt free too.
 Now the pressure was about her homework instead of about her anxious, nagging mom.
 In the days since, things have started getting back to normal.
 She asks for help and has opened up about her discouragement.
-There are still issues I don’t quite know how to address with her, but she has totally taken responsibility like the old days for her homework.
+There are still issues I don’t quite know how to address with her, but she has totally taken responsibility (like the old days) for her homework.
 And we can talk again.
-So I’m hopeful that the momentum has changed.
-It’s like the whole problem was about me and my anxiety.
+I’m so hopeful that the momentum has changed.”

-So if your child comes home with bad grades, try letting go of the usual battle and fight a new fight: the fight of faith to walk by the fruit of the spirit as you come alongside your kids and help them feel responsible for their responsibilities.
-Whether or not you see a quick change like this, it’s the right thing to do!
+If your child comes home with bad grades, try letting go of the usual battle and fight a new fight: the fight of faith to walk by the Fruit of the Spirit as you impart the message, “You are Called and Capable”.

 Author’s note: We are not suggesting that not checking your child’s grades is always the “right” method.
 For other practical ideas for homework challenges, read our article Make the Homework Battle a Win for Everyone.

 Sign up below to receive a weekly dose of encouragement straight to your inbox: